mau5mat/gm-ladder-webservice/README.md

 5. Have some rudimentary testing in place to catch some easy bugs.

 I'm quite happy with how it turned out so far - I might plan to add more Endpoints and extend the functionality.

-For the future I plan to use this as a backend for Elm, and SwiftUI apps.

 ## Authors